 - Person other than a parent with whom the minor resided or who has had custody of the minor during the previous 60 days.

-Once appointed, the guardian provides the minor with a place to live, makes routine daily decisions regarding the minor’s well-being including medical and educational needs, uses the minor’s money to support the minor and save for the minor’s future, and even whether the biological parents can visit the minor, unless the court has already ruled on that issue.
-A guardian may receive payments due for the care and support of the minor and doesn’t have to use his or her personal funds to pay for the minor’s needs.
-The guardian, however, must seek court permission before he or she can seek to admit a minor to a mental health facility, consent to extraordinary medical procedures for the minor, administer antipsychotic medications to the minor or seek to abolish the guardianship or resign as guardian.
+Once appointed, the guardian provides the minor with a place to live.
+He or she makes routine daily decisions regarding the minor’s well-being, including medical and educational needs.
+He or she uses the minor’s money to support the minor and save for the minor’s future.
+The guardian even decides whether the biological parents can visit the minor, unless the court has already ruled on that issue.
+A guardian may receive payments due for the care and support of the minor.
+He or she doesn’t have to use his or her personal funds to pay for the minor’s needs.
+The guardian, however, must seek court permission before seeking to admit a minor to a mental health facility.
+The court must also give permission to consent to extraordinary medical procedures for the minor, administer antipsychotic medications to the minor or seek to abolish the guardianship or resign as guardian.

-A child is eligible for adoption if both birth parents voluntarily sign adoption surrenders or if a court has been petitioned by the Commonwealth’s Department of Children and Families (“DCF”) to terminate the parents’ right to consent to adoption.
+A child is eligible for adoption if both birth parents voluntarily sign adoption surrenders.
+The Commonwealth’s Department of Children and Families (“DCF”) may also petition the court to terminate the parents’ right to consent to adoption.
 A child age 12 or older must consent to the adoption.
 By statute, an adoption decree for a child under age 14 enters only if the petitioner is a blood relative or step-parent of the child or has been nominated in a deceased birth parent’s will as guardian or adoptive parent, or if the child has been placed with the petitioner by DEF or the petition has the agency’s written approval.

-Unlike a guardianship that may be terminated, an adoptive parent permanently assumes the obligations and rights of the child’s parents.
-Indeed, adoption decrees in Massachusetts by statute include the language: “This adoption is final and irrevocable.”
-By statute, a court acting in the child’s best interest, may allow an adoption without parental consent based on finding a parent unfit because of factors such as:
+A guardianship may be terminated.
+On the other hand, an adoptive parent permanently assumes the obligations and rights of the child’s parents.
+Indeed, adoption decrees in Massachusetts by statute include the language: “This adoption is final and irrevocable”.
+By statute, a court acting in the child’s best interest may allow an adoption without parental consent.
+This would be based on finding a parent unfit because of factors such as:

 - Child abandonment;